mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 **Learning**

-The single most important reason to share your work is for the learning it fosters in you.
-Sharing publicly can be uncomfortable but it forces you to learn.
-In fact, the discomfort may have a great deal to do with it.
+The single most important reason to share your work online is for the learning it enables.
+Sharing publicly can be uncomfortable but the the additional pressure can help you learn with a rigor that would otherwise be lacking if it was just for yourself.

-Sharing is a risk, in that others may ignore you, or at worst ridicule you.
-But public sharing/teaching forces you to refine your thinking so as to not embarass yourself.
-But people pointing out your mistakes is a quick way to learn.
+Sharing is a risk in that others may ignore you or even ridicule you.
+Polishing your ideas enough to share online is often the final step needed to solidify your understanding of a topic.
+Also, hearing people point out your mistakes might not be fun but it is a quick way to learn from them.

-This post, for instance, started as a simple gh-pages tutorial but caused me to think deeply about the purpose of the Internet.

 They say that "teaching is the best way to learn".
 On the Internet your students are anyone who finds what you share to be useful or interesting (as well as your future self, who very well may thank you for taking the time to write up your findings).